German-Ukrainian Relations in Historical Perspective

 But the book is not limited to the themes of war and occupation.
 Cultural relations in the early nineteenth century are the subject of articles by Edgar Hösch and John-Paul Himka.
 Ethnic German communities in Ukraine from the end of the eighteenth century to the First World War are surveyed by Detlef Brandes and Andreas Kappeler.
 Diplomatic relations between Germany and Ukraine from 1920 through 1992 are studied by Bohdan Krawchenko and Yaroslav Bilinsky.
 And the “grand old man” of Ukrainian studies in the West, John A. Armstrong, offers an incisive essay ranging over the past, present, and future of the Ukrainian-German relationship, entitled: “Ukraine: Colony or Partner?”

 This is one of the volumes on Ukraine and its neighbours published by the Canadian Institute of Ukrainian Studies Press.
-Other volumes deal with Jewish-Ukrainian (Ukrainian-Jewish Relations in Historical Perspective), Polish-Ukrainian (Poland and Ukraine: Past and Present), and Russian-Ukrainian (Ukraine and Russia in their Historical Encounter and Culture, Nation and Identity: The Ukrainian-Russian Encounter [1600–1945]) relations.
+Other volumes deal with Jewish-Ukrainian (Ukrainian-Jewish Relations in Historical Perspective), Polish-Ukrainian (Poland and Ukraine: Past and Present), and Russian-Ukrainian (Culture, Nation and Identity: The Ukrainian-Russian Encounter [1600–1945]), and Armenian-Ukrainian (Armenian-Ukrainian Historical Contacts) relations.